automationbrew/autobrew-powershell/docs/breaking-defined.md

 The introduction of breaking changes will impact how users can interact with the module, and often it will require the user invest additional effort.
 Through use of the [breaking change attribute](https://github.com/automationbrew/autobrew-powershell/blob/main/src/PowerShell/Attributes/BreakingChangeAttribute.cs) we can help minimize the disruption by providing advanced warning of any upcoming breaking change.

-## Surpressing the warning
+## Suppressing the warning

-Automation Brew PowerShell provides the functionality to surpress the warning message for any breaking change.
+Automation Brew PowerShell provides the functionality to suppress the warning message for any breaking change.
 If you would like to disable this functionality, then utilize one of the following commands.

 ```powershell
 # Disables breaking change warnings the current and future PowerShell sessions.